-According to the NHTSA, the BRZ has only been recalled once since 2018, and it was only the 2018 models affected, which backs up owner claims that the BRZ/86 family of cars is pretty reliable - especially for a sports car designed to be driven hard on a daily basis.
+According to the NHTSA, the BRZ has only been recalled once since 2018, and it was only the 2018 models affected, which backs up owner claims that the BRZ/86 family of cars offer great reliability - especially for a sports car designed to be driven hard on a daily basis.
 Subaru backs the BRZ with a basic three-year/36,000-mile warranty, which includes a five-year/unlimited-mile corrosion warranty, a five-year/60,000-mile powertrain warranty, and a three-year/36,000-mile roadside assistance plan.

 The 2020 BRZ is arguably one of the most affordable and capable sports cars out there.
 The Limited model starts off with an MSRP of $28,845, excluding a destination fee of $900.
-You'll pay an extra $1,100 to get the automatic transmission.
-The high-performance tS will cost you $2,650 more than the base model, for a total of $34,495, and is well worth the extra dough.
+You'll pay an extra $1,100 on top of the Subaru BRZ's base price to get the automatic transmission.
+The high-performance Subaru BRZ costs $2,650 more than the base model, for a total of $34,495, and is well worth the extra dough.
 Fully kitted, the tS will set you back close to $38,000.
-The BRZ's age-old nemesis the Mazda MX-5 Miata trades in the same ballpark, starting at $27,080 for the Sport model, and climbing to $31,855 for the Grand Touring version.
+The BRZ's age-old nemesis, the Mazda MX-5 Miata, trades in the same ballpark, starting at $27,080 for the Sport model, and climbing to $31,855 for the Grand Touring version.
 The Club model, which is comparable to the BRZ tS, goes for $30,190.
 The BRZ is also closely priced to its sibling, the WRX, which offers turbocharged power and all-wheel-drive for only $27,495.

-The 2020 lineup consists of two trim levels; the BRZ Limited and the BRZ tS.
+The 2020 lineup in the US consists of two Subaru BRZ models; the BRZ Limited and the BRZ tS.
 Both cars are powered by the same 2.0-liter flat-four engine, which produces 205 hp and 156 lb-ft of torque, dropping to 200 hp and 151 lb-ft in the automatic.
 The Limited is available in a six-speed manual or auto, while the tS is exclusively available in manual guise.